ClutchTools/Test-Bank/Whiteboarding/TwoSums/README.md

 Write a function that when given an array of numbers and a target integer will return any two integers within the array that could add up to the target value.

-Version 1: Solve in linear time!
+Version 1: Solve in linear time! <br>
 Version 2: Solve in linear time and constant space! (yes you can use var but no arrays, objects, or data structures)

 Examples to give